Nevada School Counselor Certification

 Initial Nevada School Counselor Certification

-The Nevada school counselor qualifications include multiple pathways to licensure.
+There are multiple pathways to licensure for Nevada school counselors.
 For more specific information, explore the Nevada Administrative Code.

 Step 1: Education Requirements